-You can pay your Wells Fargo credit card online, through the mail, over the phone, or in person at a branch.
+You can pay your Wells Fargo credit card either online, or over the phone at (800) 869-3557.
+Alternatively, you can pay through the mail, or in person at a branch.
 Making your Wells Fargo credit card payment online is definitely the easiest option.
 You can do so from the Wells Fargo website or from the Wells Fargo mobile app.
 Just log into your account and head to the “Transfer & Pay” tab.
 From there select “Pay WF Accounts.”
 You can then make a one-time payment, or set up automatic payments.

 Payments made before midnight Pacific time will be credited within one business day if they’re from a Wells Fargo bank account, and 3-5 business days for payments from non-Wells Fargo bank accounts.